October 1, 2020

 First things first, here’s my Towel Laundering Method:

-- Every load of towels gets 1 scoop of Laundry Super Powder – the only one I use on all of our laundry, has enzymes which breaks down dirt, sweat, bacteria, odors, etc.
+- Every load of towels gets 1 scoop of Laundry Super Powder or 5 sprays of Laundry Detergent Spray – both have enzymes that break down dirt, sweat, bacteria, odors, etc.

 - Every load gets 1/4 cup white vinegar in lieu of a fabric softener – this helps to soften the towels naturally – there is NO smell in the wet or dry laundry.